 • Developing, testing, and validating promising interventions to address bowel, genitourinary, neuropathic pain, cardiopulmonary, or autonomic dysfunction in people with SCI ○ Mechanism-focused studies must be specific to SCI and demonstrate a clear path from increased understanding to advancing treatments. ○ Studies addressing the needs of and treatments for individuals with SCI across the full lifespan from acute to chronic injury are encouraged.

 • Rehabilitation and regeneration—maximizing the function of the residual neural circuitry, including harnessing neuroplasticity and recovery to improve function after SCI ○ Studies that address critical questions of dosing, targeting, or safety required to move the research toward clinical use are supported. ○ Applications studying mechanisms of regeneration or identifying novel therapeutic targets must include a feasible projected pathway for translation and clinical implementation. ○ Basic research projects designed to understand general mechanisms underlying axonal sprouting, regeneration, or neuroplasticity are discouraged unless they directly address translatable approaches

 Independent investigators at all academic levels (or equivalent) may be named by the organization as the PI on the application.

 Early-Career Partnering Principal Investigator: The Partnering PI must be an investigator with at least 3 years of research experience (independent or non-independent) beyond a terminal degree but no more than 7 years within their first faculty appointment, or equivalent independent research position (excluding time spent in residency or on family medical leave).
 Time spent as a postdoctoral fellow is not excluded.
 Lapses in research time or appointments as denoted in the biographical sketch should be explained in the application.

-The anticipated direct costs budgeted for the entire period of performance for an FY21 SCIRP IIRA award will not exceed $500,000 or $600,000 for the EarlyCareer Partnering PI Option.
+The anticipated direct costs budgeted for the entire period of performance for an FY22 SCIRP Investigator-Initiated Research Award will not exceed $500,000 or $600,000 for the EarlyCareer Partnering PI Option.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.